-Prescribing practitioners may order medical/surgical supplies which are listed in the Pharmacy Fee Schedule.
-If a medical/surgical supply does not appear in the Fee Schedule, the provider may request the supply through the prior approval process.
+Prescribing practitioners may order medical/surgical supplies which are listed in the OTC and Supply Fee Schedule.
+If a medical/surgical supply does not appear in the

+OTC and Supply Fee Schedule, the practitioner may request the supply through the prior approval process.

-"Emergency Services Only" Category of Service
+Coverage for "Emergency Services Only" Category of Service

-Medicaid FFS does not reimburse all covered drugs for patients with coverage for "emergency services only".
+Medicaid FFS does not reimburse all covered drugs for patients with coverage for "Emergency Services only".
 Medicaid coverage may be available for services that are necessary for the treatment of an "emergency medical condition".
 Per federal regulation, the term emergency medical condition is defined as a medical condition (including emergency labor and delivery) manifesting itself by acute symptoms of sufficient severity (including severe pain) such that the absence of immediate medical attention could reasonably be expected to result in:

-- (a) Placing the patient's health in serious jeopardy; - (b) Serious impairment to bodily functions; or

-(c) Serious dysfunction of any bodily organ or part
+- (a) Placing the patient's health in serious jeopardy; - (b) Serious impairment to bodily functions; or - (c) Serious dysfunction of any bodily organ or part.